Disclosure: Some affiliate links are provided below. Learn more.

 The best laid plans and all that.

 When I began stripping back the original finish, I realised that the varnish was on thick.
 I’m talking “belt sander with 40 grit sandpaper can’t get it off” thick.
+The table was huge and I honestly couldn’t stand spending multiple days stripping it all back.

 How to turn a drawer into shelving